Control (Janet Jackson album): Album cover

-Fashion photographer and illustrator Tony Viramontes created the stylized cover for the new album and the singles "Nasty" and "Control".
+Fashion photographer and illustrator Tony Viramontes created the album's stylized cover and the singles "Nasty" and "Control".
 Jackson said of Viramontes, "He was very creative, and I believe one day his work will be iconic.
 He was such a joy to work with.
 I miss him."
-Author Dean Rhys Morgan in Bold, Beautiful and Damned: The World of Fashion Illustrator Tony Viramontes discusses how Jackson was "transformed from a former child star into an assured fashion forward figure with her trendsetting big hair and severe all black ensemble.
+Author Dean Rhys Morgan in Bold, Beautiful and Damned: The World of Fashion Illustrator Tony Viramontes discusses how Jackson was "transformed from a former child star into an assured, fashion-forward figure with her trendsetting big hair and severe all-black ensemble.
 Until this point, Jackson had been more a reflection than pioneer, more interpreter than innovator.
 This album was all about Janet and who she wanted to be."
-Alexander Fury wrote in The Independent, "the artwork created with Eighties illustrator Tony Viramontes for Control stands the test of time."
+Alexander Fury wrote in The Independent, "the artwork created with 1980s illustrator Tony Viramontes for Control stands the test of time."